 - Test out locations before the shoot.
 It's best that you identify what works in advance so that you avoid any mishaps when it's time to film.

-Without a doubt, video production is challenging.
+Without a doubt, managing a video production company is challenging.
 For some companies, it may be worth it to outsource, but if you want to make video a regular element of your digital marketing mix, bringing it in-house will serve you better.
 If you choose the latter, the above tips can help you avoid some of the mistakes I made when I first started, and make the learning process that much quicker.

 - One Simple Step to Increase Online Video Exposure by 5760% (Ruud Hein)